Skip to main content

 • “On that rather musical note, the ambient score is surreal, yet serene.”

-• “Menu options I would like to see include the ability to reduce background music and effects, as I personally don't like when the music is loud and blaring; it's nice to take in the ambient sounds instead.”
+• “Menu options I would like to see: option to reduce background music and effects, since I personally don't like when music is loud and blaring, but it's nice to take in the ambient sounds instead.”

 • gameplay